tart/tart-monitoring/README.md

-h1.
-Usage:
+Script to monitor MySQL processlist

+## Usage

 ./checkMySQLProcesslist.sh [-H hostname] [-P port] [-u username] [-p password]

-h1.
-Description
+## Description

-Executes just one "Show processlist" query on the server.
+Executes just one "show processlist" query on the server.
+Parse the output.
+Gives values of the following.
+Exit with

+* 0 for ok
+* 1 for warning
+* 2 for critical
+* 3 for unknown

+if the following limits exceeded.
+Logs errors to /var/log/checkMySQLProcesslist.

 <table >
 	<tr >